codatio/codat-docs/docs/lending/features/bank-statements-overview.md

 import Products from "@components/global/Products";
 import { IntegrationsList } from "@components/global/Integrations";
 import { bankingIntegrations } from "@components/global/Integrations/integrations";
+import Tabs from "@theme/Tabs";
+import TabItem from "@theme/TabItem"

 Our **bank statements** feature provides data from a linked company’s banking connections.
 Transactions are enriched with financial category and payment provider information.